 Before you commit your money into I Savings Bonds, the first thing to know is the maturity date.

-Dissimilar to other short-term fixed-income investments, I Bonds are long-term.
+Dissimilar to other fixed-income short-term investments, I Bonds are long-term.
 These Bonds have an initial 20-year maturity and an additional 10-year if you need to extend the maturity.

 You’ll have to wait for 30 years to access your funds and enjoy the interest.